cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

     libtask = m.create_library_from_functions("my_library", divide)
     ```

 If the overhead of importing modules per function is noticeable, modules can be optionally imported as a common preamble to the function executions.
-Common modules can be specified with the `import_modules` argument to `create_library_from_functions`.
+Common modules can be specified with the `hoisting_modules` argument to `create_library_from_functions`.
 This reduces the overhead by eliminating redundant imports:

 === Python